Roseville Auto Accident Lawyers

 - Internal Bleeding

-Arash Law, spearheaded by Arash Khorsandi, Esq., understands that physical injuries are, in reality, only one part of a much bigger picture.
+Arash Law understands that physical injuries are, in reality, only one part of a much bigger picture.
 Our Roseville auto accident lawyers know that people who suffer severe injuries are going to be dealing with multiple medical checkups to follow up on their care while dealing with many other psychological and emotional harms caused by these accidents.

-- Lost Income – People can be entitled to recover all compensation they lose from an employer because of their inability to return to work after a car accident.
-It is important to note that a liable party may have to pay lost income even when a person has paid sick time or vacation time to cover their losses.
-These claims can also involve lost earning capacity claims if a person cannot make the same amount of money they were making before an accident.
+- Lost Income — People may be able to seek compensation for lost income if their injuries prevent them from returning to work after a car accident.
+It is essential to note that a liable party may be required to compensate for lost income, even if the person has taken paid sick leave or vacation time to cover their losses.
+If a person can no longer earn as much as before an accident, lost earning capacity claims can be made.

-- Pain and Suffering – Pain and suffering is the most common kind of non-economic damage awarded in many car accident cases because virtually every single car crash will involve a certain degree of pain and suffering.
-Pain and suffering can be calculated through a multiplier method, under which all damages in a case are multiplied by a figure, or a per diem method that allocates a certain amount for every day a person is in recovery.
+- Pain and Suffering — Pain and suffering are the most common kind of non-economic damage awarded in many car accident cases.
+Pain and suffering can be calculated through a multiplier method, under which all damages in a case are multiplied by a figure, or a per diem method that allocates a certain amount for every day a person is in physical healing.

 Are Punitive Damages Possible?